irods/irods_resource_plugin_s3/README.md

 ## Using this plugin with Google Cloud Storage (GCS)

-This plugin has been manually tested to work with Google Cloud Storage.
-This works because Google has implemented the s3 protocol.
-There are several differences:
+This plugin has been manually tested to work with Google Cloud Storage with some caveats.

--   Set `S3_ENABLE_MPU=0` in the context string.
-Google does not seem to support multipart uploads.
--   Set `S3_DEFAULT_HOSTNAME=storage.googleapis.com` in the context string.
+1. If an object is uploaded using multipart uploads, calls to CopyObject fail.
+CopyObject is used with `imv` when consistent naming is used.
+As a workaround GCS resources should be configured with one of the following options:
+-   Disable MPU upload: `S3_ENABLE_MPU=0`
+-   Set archive naming policy to decoupled: `ARCHIVE_NAMING_POLICY=decoupled`
+-   Disable CopyObject:  `S3_DISABLE_COPYOBJECT=1`
--   The values in the `S3_AUTH_FILE` have to be generated according to the instructions: https://cloud.google.com/storage/docs/migrating#keys
+2. The values in the `S3_AUTH_FILE` have to be generated according to the instructions: https://cloud.google.com/storage/docs/migrating#keys
+3. GCS treats bucket names with dots as domain names.
+These must be verified.
+See [Domain-named Bucket Verification] (https://cloud.google.com/storage/docs/domain-name-verification).